benkee/cubby/README.md

 A mobile application to help reduce food waste.

-Created by Ben Keenan for my dissertation in Computer Science at Newcastle University
+Created for my dissertation in Computer Science at Newcastle University

+Created by Ben Keenan